Bohao-Lee/PDC/README.md

 In run_train_pdc_few_shot.sh, you can get the relevant running commands about base training stage and finetune stage for coco dataset.

-More detail about voc dataset and coco dataset will release soon.
+More detail about experiment for voc dataset and coco dataset will release soon.

 ## Results on VOC Benchmark